henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExerciseFuncAnnotInterp.md

 ##Prepare the input data
 Since we do not wish to spend too much time on this, we will again limit our analysis to chromosome 4.
 It is also probably best to choose the analysis with ab-initio predictions enabled (unless you found the other build to be more convincing).
 Maker produces a protein fasta file (called "annotations.proteins.fa") together with the annotation and this file should be located in your maker directory.

-create a new folder for the functional annotation:
+create a new folder for this exercise:
 *cd ~/*
 *mkdir practical4*
 *cd practical4*

-Now link the annotations.proteins.fa file you want to use into your folder.
+Now link the annotation folder you choose to work with.
 The command will looks like:
 *ln -s ../practical2/maker_with_abinitio/annotations/*

 ## Interproscan approach